DivingIvan/Pi-Pico-LCARS/README.md

 •	RV3028 RTC - https://shop.pimoroni.com/products/rv3028-real-time-clock-rtc-breakout

 •	A momentary SPST push switch.
 The software has support for an illuminated one, but this is optional.
-If using an illuminated push switch, you will also require a resistor to limit the LED current.
+If using an illuminated push switch, you will also require an appropriate resistor to limit the LED current.